-In a world where innovation is the order of the day, Vitalik Buterin is among a growing list of developers who felt Bitcoin had not yet reached there, when it came to leveraging the full capabilities of blockchain technology, as one of the first contributors to Bitcoin codebase.
+In a world where innovation is the order of the day, Vitalik Buterin is among a growing list of developers who felt Bitcoin had not yet reached there, when it came to leveraging the full capabilities of blockchain technology, as one of the first contributors to the Bitcoin codebase.

 Concerned by Bitcoin’s limitations, Buterin started working on what he felt would be a malleable blockchain that can perform various functions in addition to being a peer-to-peer network.
 Ethereum was born out as a new public blockchain in 2013 with added functionalities compared to Bitcoin, a development that has turned out to be a pivotal moment in Blockchain history.

 Buterin differentiated Ethereum from Bitcoin Blockchain by enabling a function that allows people to record other assets such as slogans as well as contracts.
-The new feature expanded Ethereum functionalities from being a cryptocurrency to being a platform for developing decentralized applications as well.
+The new feature expanded Ethereum’s functionalities from being a cryptocurrency to being a platform for developing decentralized applications as well.

-Officially launched in 2015, Ethereum blockchain has evolved to become one of the biggest applications of blockchain technology given its ability to support smart contracts used to perform various functions.
+Officially launched in 2015, the Ethereum blockchain has evolved to become one of the biggest applications of blockchain technology given its ability to support smart contracts used to perform various functions.
 Ethereum blockchain platform has also succeeded in gathering an active developer community that has seen it establish a true ecosystem.

 Ethereum blockchain processes the most number of daily transactions thanks to its ability to support smart contracts and decentralized applications.
 Its market cap has also increased significantly in the cryptocurrency space.